AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/tools.md

 ## Display all dependent artifacts related to one or more root artifacts {#dependent-artifacts}

-You can traverse and return the dependency tree for all artifacts related to the root artifact provided by making a POST request to the `/tools` endpoint.
+To traverse and return the dependency tree for all artifacts related to the provided root artifact, make a POST request to the `/tools` endpoint.

 **API format**